thewisestworm/thewisestworm.github.io/projects/Bionics/finger.md

       <div class="feature-text">
         <p><strong>Generation 3: Simplified Pin Joints</strong></p>
         <p>
-          Finished in May 2023, this design aimed to simplify the complexity of the previous iteration.
-It combined elements from earlier builds into a home-printable design using basic 3D printing capabilities and a limited budget.
+          In May 2023, I finished the first fully functional design of the bionic finger.
+I aimed to simplify the complexity of the previous iterations by using fishing line instead of t-belts and a realistic yet simplified aesthetic.
         </p>
         <p>
-          It utilized a simple pin-insertion joint mechanism for easy assembly and scaling, constructed from PETG structural segments with slip-on TPU covers for padding and realistic aesthetics.
+          The design also utilized a simple pin-insertion joint mechanism for easy assembly and had slip-on TPU covers for padding on the finger pads.
         </p>
       </div>
     </div>